igrishaev/farseer/README.md

 (handler {:id 1 :method ...} {:version "0.2.1"})
 ~~~

-The context maps are always merged, so from the function's point of view, they
+The context maps are always merged, so from the function's point of view, there
-act the same.
+is only a single map.

 The local context map gets merged into the global one.
 It gives you an
 opportunity to override the default values from the context.
 Let's say, if the